-Current Using the default ageing periods, the current column shows the total of each
+Current Using the default ageing periods, the current column shows the total of each customer's transactions that are less than thirty days old, or the ageing period specified.
 Periods The software then categorises the transactions that are overdue into periods: 1, 2, 3 and Older.